Enroll with us in a few easy steps

 - If you’re already getting financial help, check to see if the same resource can help you again.
 Sometimes programs change.
 So, this is another way to find out what your options are.

 - Sign up for FundFinder.
 FundFinder is a no-cost tool that keeps track of many programs that offer financial help.
-It lets you know by email or text when a charitable patient assistance program (PAP) is available.
+It lets you know by email or text when a charitable copay assistance program (CPA) is available.

 - Sign up for newsletters to stay updated about what’s new.
 Other organizations may have information about financial help, or even provide it themselves.
 Consider organizations like: